k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/09_fabric_replace_admin_password.md

-# Replace Default Admin Password of Fabric
+# Fabrid Default Admin Password Replacement

 ## On a Fresh New Cluster

-On the first Fabric node use the `adminInitialCredentials` file for setting the user and password for the Fabric "admin" user.
+On the first Fabric node, use the `adminInitialCredentials` file for setting the user and password for the Fabric "admin" user.
 The file will be read when Fabric starts for the first time, and then deleted.

-As an example, to set the user and passoword to be k2consoleadmin and KW4RVG98RR9xcrTv, run the following commands:
+As an example, to set the user and password to be k2consoleadmin and KW4RVG98RR9xcrTv, run the following commands:

 ~~~bash
 cp config/adminInitialCredentials.template config/adminInitialCredentials
 sed -i 's@user.*@k2consoleadmin/KW4RVG98RR9xcrTv@' config/adminInitialCredentials
 ~~~

-You can now start Fabric, and use the above stated user and password.
+You can now start Fabric and use the above user and password.

 ## On Running Cluster